 We’re here to support you

 We will keep sharing updates as the building of our new organization progresses over the coming months, but in the interim, we are here for whatever you may need.
-Check out our merger FAQ and reach out to us with questions through your regular contact person or at firstname.lastname@example.org.
+Reach out to us with questions through your regular contact person or at email@example.com.